darth-c0d3r/neural-question-generation/README.md

 # Introduction

-[HuggingFace](https://huggingface.co/) is one of the most useful libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
-To setup a generalized NLP pipeline, I have developed a question-generation model for which I first finetuned and later distilled a pretrained summarization model on a question-generation dataset.
-Specifically, I've chosen the distilbart checkpoint (`sshleifer/distilbart-cnn-6-6`) from HuggingFace and finetuned it on the SQuAD dataset, after which I distilled the resulting model.
+Question Generation is the task of generating a question for a given answer-context pair.
+This repository contains the code to setup a pipeline to finetune and distill a Transformer model checkpoint for the task using the [HuggingFace](https://huggingface.co/) library along with other required utilities.
+More specifically, I've fine-tuned and distilled the distilbart checkpoint (`sshleifer/distilbart-cnn-6-6`) on the SQuAD dataset.
+The codebase is fairly generalized and can be used for other tasks as well with small changes.

 # Demo Links